Xiobe/Microsoft365-Hunting/lolbas_certutil.md

 certutil -decode encoded_calc.exe decoded_calc.exe
 ```

 This gets detected by Microsoft Defender as `Use of living-off-the-land binary to run malicious code`.
 It tags it as a `low` priority event and was **not** prevented.
 I was able to decode the `encoded_calc.exe` and run `decoded_calc.exe`.
+You are not able to fetch the `decoded_calc.exe` from the user interface, to obtain a copy you need a *live response session* on the remote system.

 ### Decode a hexadecimal encoded file